-EMERGENCY PROGRAMS IN LOUISIANA TO HELP HURRICANE VICTIMS WITH NO OR LOW INCOME program gives monthly cash grants to people who are 65 or older or are blind and disabled.
+EMERGENCY PROGRAMS IN LOUISIANA TO HELP HURRICANE VICTIMS WITH NO OR LOW INCOME are 65 or older or are blind and disabled.
 You must have limited income and financial resources to get this benefit.
 If you are approved, you can get up to \$579 for an individual and up to \$869 for a couple.